Osteoarthritis at the base of the thumb

 When can I return to driving?

-You will need someone to drive you home on the day of your surgery.
-You will not be able to drive for at least the first six weeks following your surgery, and then only when your whole hand feels comfortable and has regained reasonable pain free movement.
+Do not drive again until your whole hand feels comfortable and has regained reasonable pain free movement.
 Your therapist can guide you with this.

 What if I have any questions or concerns?